Firefighter Killed Responding to Shooting That Left 3 Others Wounded

-(APPLETON, Wis.) — A firefighter responding to a medical emergency was killed in a shooting at a Wisconsin bus station that left three others injured, officials said.
+(APPLETON, Wis.) — A firefighter responding to a medical emergency was killed in a shooting at a Wisconsin bus station that left a police officer and two others injured, officials said.

 The shooting happened after police and firefighters responded to a medical emergency around 5:30 p.m.
 Wednesday at Valley Transit in downtown Appleton, fire and police officials said.
 Appleton Officer Meghan Cash said there was no ongoing threat to the community, but she didn’t say if anyone was in custody.